 Wrong, the results were terrible.
 I mean really terrible.
 The lighting didn’t work and I just couldn’t get the posing the way I wanted it, and baby Noah was not the easiest subject in the world.
 I was really discouraged and my wife was also really bummed that we could not get the sort of results that we were hoping for.

-So as soon as I could get my hands on the new workshop I sat down and watched it through, beginning to end.
+So as soon as I could get my hands on the workshop, I sat down and watched it through, beginning to end.
 I was happy to see that it was not all that complicated, and I was able to see where I had gone wrong in my first attempts.

 Before we jump into how I shot this image I just want to reiterate that I am not a professional newborn photographer, nor am I trying to be one.
 I am just a photographer who wanted to get better images of my new baby than I was able to get on my own.